Prong (band): Demise (1996–2002)

 Prong's 5th album Rude Awakening was released in 1996.
 It entered the charts at No. 107 and sold 10,000 units in the United States in its first week.
 Despite the good sales, Epic Records released the band from their contract three weeks after the album's release.
 Shortly thereafter, Raven left prior to a tour supporting Type O Negative and was replaced by Rob "Blasko" Nicholson.
 Mike Riggs later joined on guitar so Victor could focus more on vocals.
 This line-up later disbanded, with Victor joining Danzig as their guitar player, and Ted Parsons joining Godflesh.
 Parsons also played with Jesu and toured with Paul Raven in Killing Joke.

 Interim (2002–2006)

-In 2002, Victor re-formed Prong with bassist Brian Perry (Dirty Looks, Jake E. Lee), drummer Dan Laudo and guitarist Monte Pittman (Madonna).
-In 2002, after a 42-show American tour that was recorded for a live CD (100% Live, Locomotive Music) Prong entered the studio and recorded a new CD titled Scorpio Rising which was received with mixed responses.
+In 2002, Victor reformed Prong with bassist Brian Perry (Dirty Looks, Jake E. Lee), drummer Dan Laudo and guitarist Monte Pittman (Madonna).
+In 2002, after a 42-date American tour that was recorded for a live CD (100% Live, Locomotive Music) Prong entered the studio and recorded their first studio album in seven years, Scorpio Rising (2003), which was received with mixed responses.

 Victor played on and off again with Glenn Danzig from 1998 to 2005 in between time with Prong.
 His final goal of playing and writing on a Danzig record was met with Circle of Snakes in 2004.